ArekX/AssignJS/README.md

 ## Examples

-Examples are found in `examples` folder.
+Examples are found in `example` folder.

 # Building